Credit Bureau Reporting

 • We are required to list the “Open Date” as the date that we acquired your account.
 This date does not affect how long we or our agency partner may appear on your credit report.

-• Consumers may access their credit reports and other helpful information by visiting the websites of the three major credit bureaus: Experian, Equifax, and TransUnion.
+• Consumers may access their credit reports and other helpful information from TransUnion, Experian, and Equifax by visiting AnnualCreditReport.com.

 Closeup view of hands signing documents